pesto-students/techswipe-backend-p5-team1-devanshu/Readme.md

 ![Image](./project-files/Logo.svg)

-TechSwipe enables connections between developers based on their developer interests, location & developer role.
+TechSwipe enables connections between developers based on their developer interests, location & developer role.TechSwipe is a platform that matches software developers based on shared interests and locations, similar to dating apps like Tinder.
+It aims to connect like-minded individuals and foster relationships in the tech community.

 # Table of Contents